knobs-dials/phplatex/README.md

 ## Arguables
+- On low resolutions, the (default) Computer Modern fonts don't render as nicely as, say, pslatex fonts (Times, Helvatica, Courier), due to thickness and antialiasing.
+Change fontset to taste.
 - Image generation can take a second per image.
-You may hit the PHP time limit a few times before a page with a lot of TeX images is all built and cached.
+You may hit your configured PHP max_execution_time limit a few times before a page with a lot of TeX images is all built and cached.
-- Uses \nonstopmode, meaning latex will fix errors it can rather than complain.
+- Uses \nonstopmode, meaning latex will try to best-guess-fix errors it can, rather than complain.
 You can get away with some bad TeX
-- No input filter on what TeX is allowed.
-Know what this means security-wise - USE AT YOUR OWN RISK.
+- There is no input filter on what TeX is allowed. *Know what this means security-wise - USE AT YOUR OWN RISK*.
-  Basically, the processes can do everything the effective user (of the apache process) can.
+  In particular, the processes can do everything the effective user (of the apache process) can.
-- On low resolutions, the (default) Computer Modern fonts don't render as well as, say, pslatex fonts (Times, Helvatica, Courier), due to thickness and antialiasing.
-Change fontset to taste.